 When caring for a French Bulldog you will need to take into account that this is effectively a disabled dog, with a lot of special needs.

 Make sure that you are prepared to monitor and limit your dog’s exercise, especially in warmer weather.

+Be prepared that you might also have to wipe his bottom for him on occasion.
 Some Frenchies can’t reach their own behinds, and their tails can get mucky if they are screwed.

 Wipe his skin folds on his face regularly to avoid dermatitis and infections.
 You can use cotton wool and boiled water, or buy packs of wet wipes for dogs.